Alumni & Family Relations delivers four days of online programming for RISD Weekend 2020.

 RISD Ready and Reactivated

-In a year like no other, the effort that has gone into safely reopening RISD for the fall—and keeping it open—is unprecedented in our 147-year history.
+In a year like no other, the effort that has gone into safely reopening RISD—and keeping it open—is unprecedented in our 147-year history.
 In person and remotely, faculty and staff worked countless hours to safeguard our community against COVID-19 spread, whether by consulting with health experts, reimagining the academic curriculum or modifying campus spaces to support social distancing.

 When more than 1,750 students arrived on campus in late August, they found a physically transformed campus well prepared to ensure public health—and a community equally ready to support them in pursuing the joys of creative practice.